British banks to outline plans to protect ordinary customers

 The cost of running the separated operations with higher capital standards is likely to cost the industry between 1.7 billion pounds ($2.6 billion) and 4.4 billion pounds a year, Britain's finance ministry has estimated.

 Any bank with 25 billion pounds of UK deposits will need to set up a ring-fenced unit by 2019.
-At present, six lenders would need to do so: HSBC (HSBA.L), Lloyds Banking Group (LLOY.L), Barclays (BARC.L), Royal Bank of Scotland (RBS.L), Santander UK (SAN.MC) and the Co-operative Bank COOBF.PK.
+At present, six lenders would need to do so: HSBC, Lloyds Banking Group, Barclays, Royal Bank of Scotland, Santander UK and the Co-operative Bank.

 Another batch have deposits of almost 25 billion pounds and could be above that level by 2019.
-These include TSB TSB.L and Virgin Money (VM.L), both of which told Reuters on Monday that they will be submitting ring-fencing plans.
+These include TSB and Virgin Money, both of which told Reuters on Monday that they will be submitting ring-fencing plans.

 The plans must be submitted before Wednesday and the Bank of England has indicated that it will be flexible in the way different banks are handled under the new rules and will not adopt a "one size fits all" approach.